-and track the scientific impact of XSEDE (or other similar virtual organizations).
-In addition to the periodically updated frequentlyused scientific impact metrics that are available from our portal, we are capable of supporting unique peer comparison studies, as well as utilizing more and diverse datasets to be integrated into such analysis.
+utilizing more and diverse dataset to be integrated in such analysis.
 This has been demonstrated by the integration of Semantic Scholar Data to conduct a comprehensive peers comparison study and Field-Weighted Citation Impact (FWCI) analysis.
-The results show that XSEDE publications had received more citations compared to their average peers in the same publication venue, or within the same field of study.
-The FWCI analysis shows that XSEDE publications had received two times more citations compared to the expected average in the same field.
-For some fields, it was even 7-9 times higher.
-The highly cited papers statistics results also indicate that XSEDE publications have a disproportionately higher percentage to fall into the highly cited papers categories.
+The results show that XSEDE publications had received more citations compared to their average peers in the same publication venue, or within the same filed of study.
+The FWCI analysis shows that XSEDE publications had received two times more citations comparing to the expected average in the same field.
+For some fields it was even 7-9 times higher.
+The highly cited papers statistics results also indicate that XSEDE publications have disproportionately higher percentage to fall into the highly cited papers categories.
 It is important to note that it is possible in our architecture to ingest new metrics to cover the diverse needs of the community to conduct different impact analytics.
-Lastly, in comparison to our earlier work, we increased the data from 58 million to 186 million by utilizing a new dataset.
+Lastly, in comparison to our earlier work, we increased the data from 58 million to 186 million by utilizing new dataset.
 With this considerably larger coverage, compared to our previous study, and with many more publications added from XSEDE, we were able to verify a trend of consistent impact of XSEDE using the peers comparison study, FWCI analysis, and highly cited papers analysis.
 These updated results and the previous one [15] validate each other and indicate that XSEDE's scientific impact is consistent across the years.

-Semantic Scholar has been publishing its dataset monthly more recently.
-With the availability of this data, we could utilize the proposed architecture and workflow to redo the analysis with an updated dataset periodically.
-This provides a unique advantage that, instead of comparing the results from different data sources which may not allow consistent comparisons, we can observe changes and trends over a common basis using the same data source, leading to continuous comparable analysis reports.
+Semantic Scholar has been publishing their dataset in monthly basis more recently.
+With the availability of this data we could utilize the proposed architecture and workflow to redo the analysis with updated dataset periodically.
+This provides a unique advantage that, instead of comparing the results from different data source which may not allow consistent comparisons, we can observe changes and trends over a common basis using the same data source, leading to continuous comparable analysis reports.

 It is important to note that any future facility of the scale of XSEDE should have such an analysis as part of its reporting.
-Although we are able to and have published on our portal the scientific impact metrics for different organizational levels and entities, we have not included them in this paper.
-Additional work that can be conducted will also allow us to draw relationships between funded projects as they are reported within the XSEDE allocations process.
+Although we are able to and have published on our portal the scientific impact metrics for different level of entities, we have not included them in this paper.
+Additional work that can be conducted will also allowing us to draw relationships between funded projects as they are reported to within the XSEDE allocations process.

-In case you are interested in obtaining an impact analysis for your organization, department, institute, facility, or group, please contact laszewski@gmail.com.
+In case you are interested in obtaining an impact analysis for your organization, department, institute, facility or group, please contact laszewski@gmail.com.